WEST PAPUA OPEN DAY, SUNDAY 23 NOVEMBER 2023

 Clovis Mwamba in 2017, with Cathy Guinness and Tim Mathieson, at the launch of ‘Rubber Justice: Dr Harry Guinness and the Congo Reform Campaign’ by Cathy Guinness, an account of her grandfather’s political and religious life in the Congo.

-Launch, The Meteorite Memos
+The Meteorite Memos (PDF, 155 pages, colour)

 The burlesque characters included America’s National Security Act (1947), the World Bank, the International Monetary Fund, and the notorious CIA Director Allen Dulles.
 Written by Barbara Hall and directed by award-winning film director Charlie Hill-Smith, it includes a reading of two poems from The Meteorite Memos by Clovis Mwamba and the Rev. Dr Robert Stringer, and a video-interview with Siddarth Kara, author of Cobalt Red: How the Blood of the Congo Powers Our Lives (link below).
 Cobalt Red is the first investigation of human rights and environmental abuses involving the mining of cobalt in the Democratic Republic of the Congo.
 (The DR Congo supplies almost 75 percent of the world’s supply of cobalt, which is used in the manufacture of lithium-ion rechargeable batteries found in smartphones, tablets, laptops, and electric vehicles).